Click the "Select File" button above, and choose your CER file.

 Convert.Guru analyzes your CER file, detects the exact format, and lets you read the text inside.

-If you want to convert CER file to PEM, PFX, CRT, P12, JKS, HTML, HTM, CSS, JS, PHP, ASP or ASPX, you can use OpenSSL or similar software from the "Digital Security Certificate" category.
+If you want to convert CER file to PEM, PFX, CRT, P12, JKS, HTML, HTM, CSS, JS, PHP, ASP or ASPX, you can use OpenSSL or similar software from the "Internet Security Certificate" category.
 In the File menu, look for Save As… or Export….

 The CER Converter Story